-For both younger and older men premature ejaculation may be “global” – that it occurs whatever the circumstances – or “situational” – that is it only happens in certain circumstances or with a particular partner.
+However, it’s an experience that is more common than you might realise.
+Sometimes it begins at puberty (categorised as Primary PE), but sometimes it develops in later life (Secondary PE).
+For both younger and older men, premature ejaculation may be ‘global’ – that it occurs whatever the circumstances – or ‘situational’ – that it only happens in certain circumstances, or with a particular partner.

 The most common causes of premature ejaculation are:

-Therapists agree anxiety is often a common factor in premature ejaculation problems.
-You may experience one or two occasions when you climax too quickly and you develop a heightened fear of this happening again which becomes a self-fulfilling prophecy.
-The body’s natural “fight or flight” response means blood is withdrawn from the outer extremities to the core when you feel under attack, and so you immediately have a physical cause for a brief erection – lack of blood supply.
+Therapists agree that anxiety is often a common factor in premature ejaculation problems.
+You may experience one or two occasions when you climax too quickly and as a result develop a heightened fear of this happening again, which becomes a self-fulfilling prophecy.
+The body’s natural ‘fight or flight’ response means blood is withdrawn from the outer extremities to the core when you feel threatened.
+This immediately results in a physical cause of a brief erection – the lack of blood supply.